Transmediale

-Transmediale, stylised as transmediale, is an annual festival for art and digital culture in Berlin, usually held over five days at the end of January and the beginning of February.
-Transmediale takes the form of a conference (sometimes called a festival), an exhibition, and a film and video program that often contain or support performances and workshops.
-Throughout the year, transmediale is also involved in a number of long- and short-term cooperative projects via transmediale/resource.
+Transmediale, stylised as transmediale, is an annual festival for art and digital culture in Berlin, usually held over three to five days at the end of January and the beginning of February. transmediale takes the form of a conference (sometimes called a festival), an exhibition, and a film and video programme that often contain or support performances and workshops.
+Throughout the year, transmediale is also involved in a number of long- and short-term cooperative projects.
 From its initial focus on video culture, it came to cultivate an artistic and critical dialogue with television and multimedia, emerging as the leading international platform for media art.

 The CTM Festival, which began as a part of transmediale, has since become an independent event.